espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Life's Flowing River.md

 **Success** The creature treats all squares occupied by the river as difficult terrain until the start of its next turn.
 If the creature is undead or a nindoru fiend, it takes 2d6 mental damage.

-**Failure** As success, but the creature is also knocked [[Prone]].
+**Failure** As success, but the creature is also knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].
 If the creature is undead or a nindoru fiend, it takes 4d6 mental damage.

 **Critical Failure** As failure, but the creature is pushed 20 feet along the river's path in the direction of flow.
 If the creature is undead or a nindoru fiend, it takes 8d6 mental damage.